swaz05/House-Rate-Prediction/README.md

 # House Rate Prediction using Python and SKLearn

-The code provided is written in a Jupyter Notebook using Python.
+The code provided is written in a Google Colab using Python.
 It loads the California housing dataset, performs some data analysis and visualization, and trains a linear regression model to predict house prices

 ![Screenshot 2023-07-11 014527](https://github.com/swaz05/House-Rate-Prediction/assets/91139017/140cbb02-513f-4b98-87bc-c17ca1d749db)